ksingson/ksingson/README.md

 # Hi, I'm Kimberly Nicole Singson

-* 😎 Have hands-on experience in data validation and automation
+* 😎 Hands-on experience in data validation and automation, especially for Data Quality
 * 👉 Transitioning into a Data Analyst role
 * ✨ Focused on transforming raw data into actionable insights using Excel, SQL, and Power BI.